Creating a Community of All Abilities Through Recreation

 • Providing a 1:1 staff to accompany a person in a class

-People of any ability are welcome to come to the recreation center to “drop in."
-This can mean attending a drop in class, using the weight room, using the pool or going to open gym.
+People of any ability are welcome to use the recreation centers independent options such as attending a drop-in class, using the weight room, using the pool or going to open gym.

-If you need assistance to be independent, you are able to bring an “assistant” in to the recreation center with you.
+If you need assistance to be independent, you can bring an “assistant” in to the recreation center with you.
 The assistant does not need to pay to enter, but they do need to check in with you at the front desk.
 You will still be required to pay the basic entrance fee.

 To see all of our current program offerings, please see the Parks and Recreation Guide.